sbarex/QLMarkdown/README.md

 ### Inline local images

 Available on advanced options panel.
 Inject in the html code the local images as base64 data.
-The quick look extension can not access to the local images defined inside the Markdown code, so embedding the data it's a way around the limitation.
+The quick look extension, for security reason, can not access to the local images defined inside the Markdown code, so embedding the data it's a way around the limitation.
 For security reasons are handled only urls without schema (e.g. `./image.jpg` or `image.jpg`), or with the `file` schema (e.g.  `file:///Users/username/Documents/image.jpg`) referring to existing files with an image mime type.
-This extension is required to render local images inside the quicklook preview.

----

-For security reason the quicklook preview (based on an html view) do not load local files.
-During the rendering process, the extension then embed the contents of the file on the html code as a base64 encoded data.
+The extension then the contents of the image file on the html code as a base64 encoded data.
 This process operate only on local images (url without a scheme or with the `file://` scheme and with image mime type).
 With the `file://` scheme you *always set the fullpath*.
 For images inside the same folder of the Markdown file do not use the scheme  `file://` and also `./` is optional.

+The extension process both images defined in the Markdown styntax and also with html <image> tag.

 ### Source code highlight